 Enjoying the Winter Garden

 Here in Zone 6b/7 (depending on the year) the phrase “winter garden” conjures a variety of images.
-Will we have a warm winter?
-A rainy winter?
-Or the snowstorms that hems us in for days at a time?
+Will we have a warm February?
+A rainy January?
+Or the snowstorms in March that hems us in for days at a time?

 So far, we’ve had cold, rainy weather.
 Not my favorite.
 But the garden survives.
 I’ve been picking fresh turnips, lettuce, purple chard, and leeks.

 The leeks this year were exceptional.
 I planted them a bit later than usual so they remained small, but those that did grow to mature size were sweet and clean.